clarencelkg/GTP_Audo_to_text/README.md

    is stored in the transcript variable, which is then write and save to a file Keynote_transcript.txt locally.

 5. Display the required number of tokens and ensure the token limit is not exceeded.
-   For this example it take less than 1K tokens using GPT-4o model.
+   For this example it take less than 1K tokens using GPT-4o model for a 5 min audio.

 6. This code leverages the GPT-4o model to summarize the video transcripts.
 It extracts key points and presents them in a concise and energetic manner.